 Child Abuse Charges in California

-Not only do you face arrest and prosecution for child abuse, but Child Protective Services (CPS) will also investigate and may remove your child from the home.
+Not only do you face arrest and prosecution for these accusations, but Child Protective Services (CPS) will also investigate and may remove your child from the home.
 The criminal court may also bar you from seeing your child.
-These consequences can destroy your family, which is why a San Diego child abuse lawyer is so critical in these cases.
+These consequences can destroy your family, which is why it is so important you work with a top child abuse lawyer in San Diego.

 One of the biggest problems with child abuse cases is that well-meaning people often misinterpret innocent occurrences as signs of abuse.
 If a child has a black eye from getting hit by a baseball, for example, many people will take it as a sign that he or she was hit by a parent.
 Because children often try to cover for their parents in child abuse situations, police may not believe that the injury was caused by an accident.